 It is suitable for those who simply wish to widen and deepen their knowledge of a form of Buddhism which has a long tradition in Asia, but which is a relative newcomer in Europe, as well as for people acting as Buddhist chaplains, or pursuing ministry in various forms.
 It is particularly pertinent for ordained members of the Amida Order, but it should be noted that it does not qualify people for ordination.

-After two preliminary assignments, the course consists of thirteen modules, out of which students can choose to take any ten.
+If you are interested, then please register by emailing firstname.lastname@example.org and you will be invited to join google classroom to start.
+We offer two preliminary assignments and then you are invited to tailor your programme by choosing between thirteen modules, out of which students can choose to take any ten.
 Many students, do not, however, take the full ten modules: they simply select modules which particularly interest them, or which have particular relevance for them at a certain juncture in their lives.
 There is no ‘one way’ of pursuing Vow 22 – we provide a course from which students can select the learning they need.
 It is a course for all abilities: the range of assignments we offer in each module means that there is usually ‘something for everyone’.
+Our suggested first module is Characteristics of the Amida School, although you can choose to begin anywhere.

 Students do not have to write traditional ‘essays’ in response to assignments (though they can certainly do so if they wish), and can produce creative work (poems, diagrams) and small pieces of research if these kind of response meet their needs.
 We work in a spirit of inclusion, and value student enthusiasm!
 We aim to comment in reasonable detail on each assignment submitted to us, but we do not ‘grade’ assignments: we are interested in helping people educate themselves, not in ‘assessing’ them.
 Students can work at their own pace through the modules – we realise that people often have busy work and family lives, and have to fit studying in around these.
 We are especially interested in assisting students to reflect constructively on their own ‘religious lives’.